 Risk Management Officer

 The President of the club will be the designated risk management officer.
 The President will ensure that food safety protocols are followed during food product development and that any taste panels are performed using sanitary practices.
+The President will be required to submit documentation to the Risk Management office.
 The President will defer to the Advisors and Student Engagement with any risk management questions.
+Duties are as follows:

+(a) help minimize potential risks for club activities,

+(b) recommend risk management policies or procedures,

+(c) to submit documentation to ISU’s Risk Management Office and

+(d) to ensure that proper waivers and background checks are on file with Risk Management for events (if applicable).

 Impeachment/Removal of officers